Kenneth Haigh: Early life

-Born in Mexborough, West Riding of Yorkshire, Haigh studied drama at the Central School of Speech and Drama, at the time based at the Royal Albert Hall in London.
+Born in Mexborough, West Riding of Yorkshire, Haigh studied drama at the Central School of Speech and Drama, which at the time was based at the Royal Albert Hall in London.

 Career

 He played the central role of Jimmy Porter in the premiere production of John Osborne's play Look Back in Anger in 1956 at the Royal Court Theatre.
-His performance in a 1958 Broadway theatre production of that play so moved one young woman in the audience that she mounted the stage and slapped him in mid-performance.
+Haigh's performance in a 1958 Broadway theatre production of that play so moved one young woman in the audience that she mounted the stage and slapped him in mid-performance.

 For the film version released in 1959, he was passed over in favour of Richard Burton.
-Coincidentally, he went on to portray the explorer and adventurer Richard Francis Burton in the BBC production of The Search for the Nile.
-He also briefly appeared in the Beatles' film A Hard Day's Night (1964).
+Coincidentally, Haigh went on to portray the explorer and adventurer Richard Francis Burton in the BBC production of The Search for the Nile.
+He also briefly appeared in the Beatles' film A Hard Day's Night (1964), uncredited.
+His other major historical roles were as Brutus in Cleopatra and starring as Napoleon in Eagle in a Cage.

-Later he portrayed Joe Lampton, a character created by John Braine in the novel Room at the Top, in the television series Man at the Top (1970–72) and the spin-off film Man at the Top (1973).

-Also in 1973 he released an LP entitled How To Handle A Woman.
+Later he portrayed Joe Lampton – a character created by John Braine in the novel Room at the Top – in the television series Man at the Top (1970–72) and its eponymous spin-off film (1973).
+Haigh also released an LP in 1973, titled How to Handle a Woman.

-Haigh made occasional appearances on television.
-His most recognisable appearance is that of time-travelling Flight Lieutenant William Terrence Decker, in The Twilight Zone episode "The Last Flight" (1960).
-He had already played, three years before, another pilot, in High Flight (film).

-He also portrayed Pat Casey in Lionel Bart's Maggie May.
+Haigh made occasional guest appearances on television; for some, the most recognisable is that of time-travelling Flight Lieutenant William Terrence Decker, in the Twilight Zone episode "The Last Flight" (1960).
+He had already played, three years earlier, another pilot, in High Flight, and had portrayed Pat Casey in Lionel Bart's Maggie May.